 Recommended reading for educators, students, and active citizens

-I believe that an inclusive, equitable public education is the first step towards a solution to narrowing the opportunity gap in our country.
-I believe that teaching our youth with a social justice focus and an anti-bias lens is not only possible, but imperative towards dismantling systemic racism and institutional discrimination.
+I believe that anti-bias anti-racist education is the first step towards a solution to narrowing the opportunity debt in our country.
+I believe that teaching both youth and adults with a social justice focus and an ABAR lens is not only possible, but imperative towards dismantling systemic racism and institutional oppression.

 After attending a Teach & Transform workshop, it’s clear to me that Liz is the right person, at the right time, with the right message.
 We dealt with complex issues.
 I didn’t come away with all the answers, but now I have a better idea of the meaningful questions that I need to ask myself, and my students.
 This is staying with me and became a valuable tool to help me dig into painful things I haven’t thought about since I was a child.
 Self-reflection around one’s own experiences with social justice can be scary, particularly for a middle-aged white woman in a diverse thirty-something world.
 These workshops are designed to be simple and direct with clear objectives of authentic dialogue.
 Liz is so adept at creating a safe atmosphere that is perfectly conducive to listening, thinking deeply, and sharing openly.
 It felt comforting to be there and I wasn’t quite expecting that.
 Thank you!
 I appreciate the new way I listen now.
 I’m less afraid to say the ‘wrong’ thing and fine with being confused sometimes!
 I definitely look forward to more professional development with Teach & Transform.
 It’s helping me become myself.